OpenSpaceData/get.openspacedata.org/README.md

 ## The app

 The app has two main routes - form & guide.
 You will find both in the `src/routes` folder of the project.
 The form view is the `index.svelte` (the first route that is loaded when the app is launched).
-The guide route is in the `guide.svelte` file.

-To view content on the guide page, one must first complete the questions in the form view.
-As questions are completed the responses are retained in a Svelte store (`src/lib/store/index.js`).
+Guides are dynamically routed based on the selected case.
+Template and data files can be found in the `src/routes/guide` folder.
+Guides require the following data to be passed as query parameters with each page request:

+- `location`: The selected user location represented as a bounding box (bbox) array.
+- `from`: The starting date set by the user.
+If the user is requesting that latest data, then this will be set automatically to 2 months before the current day.
+- `to`: The starting date set by the user.
+If the user is requesting that latest data, then this will be set automatically to the current day.

+### Other data

+Currently, data for the categories, cases and guide content are compiled in individual JSON files at build time.
+The `category.json` and `cases.json` are used on the index page and passed through to their respective components.
+The `guides.json` file is used as a reference for generating data for individual guide routes in `src/routes/guide/[slug].json.js`.

 ### Data structure